trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 ---
+id: smart-rollups
 title: Smart Optimistic Rollups
+authors: Nomadic Labs, TriliTech
 ---

+Rollups play a crucial part in providing next-generation scaling on Tezos.
+This page gives a technical introduction to smart rollups, their optimistic nature, and an intro to developing your own WASM kernel.

+## Prerequisites

+This page covers an advanced topic at the bleeding edge of Tezos core development.
+For more fundamental reading, please head over to [Tezos Protocol and Shell](developers/docs/tezos-basics/tezos-protocol-and-shell/) and [Smart Contract Topics](developers/docs/smart-contract-topics/smart-contracts-concepts/).

+## What is a rollup?

-A **rollup** is a processing unit that receives, retrieves, and interprets input messages to update its local state and to produce output messages targetting the Tezos blockchain.
+A **rollup** is a processing unit that receives, retrieves, and interprets input messages to update its local state and to produce output messages targeting the Tezos blockchain.
 In this documentation, we will generally refer to the rollup under consideration as the Layer 2 on top of the Tezos blockchain, considered as the Layer 1.